joeljacobson/coffee-menu/Readme.md

 Please check out Joerg's excellent blog on how to tune & tweak your Java apps on DC/OS and containers in general: https://jaxenter.com/nobody-puts-java-container-139373.html

+Applications get deployed under the ROOT context /.

+Per-default the Spring petclinic application gets deployed.

+Also they register with marathon-lb under: tomcat.coffeemenu.mesosphere.io jetty.coffeemenu.mesosphere.io wildfly.coffeemenu.mesosphere.io
+So you might want to add these hosts to your /etc/hosts and have these hostnames beeing resolved to your public host.

 Good luck!